Pet Friendly Camping Grounds: Tips For Hiking And Camping With Dogs From The Experts

 - Look up the regulations in the area of trails beforehand.
 Some may not allow dogs or have restrictions.
-Keep your dog close, or on leash because others camping may not want to be bothered with your dog, and leashing up can also protect your dog against any wildlife that may come after your furry friend, or prevent them from wrestling in the bushes that may have poisonous plants.
+For the ones that are pet friendly keep your dog close, or on a leash, because others camping may not want to be bothered with your dog, and leashing up can also protect your dog against any wildlife that may come after your furry friend, or prevent them from wrestling in the bushes that may have poisonous plants.

 - Pack plenty of water.
-It may seem like a no brainer, but make sure your dog is staying hydrated.
+It may seem like a no-brainer, but make sure your dog is staying hydrated.
 It’s super important.
 Pack enough water for them if there won’t be a source of water they can safely use.
-Don’t let them drink salt water or from standing water!
-Same goes for food, make sure they have enough.
+Don’t let them drink saltwater or from standing water!
+The same goes for food, make sure they have enough.
 Collapsible bowls are super handy.

 - Bring a tent with lots of space.
 Get a tent with double entries and vestibules.
 If you have a smaller tent, you can put your packs and gear under one vestibule, and a little sleeping pad for your dog to sleep in the other one if prefer to keep your dog in your tent on cold nights, but in the summer the vestibule lets you enjoy more room.

 - Don’t let rainy days dampen outdoor plans.
 A tent can be used to provide a cozy and dry place to hang out outdoors with your pets.
 Another huge plus of venturing outside in the rain is that chances are, no one else takes advantage of the day.

 - Pack toys.
 Bring your dog’s favorite toy with you.
 It will help ease any anxieties he may have and help him feel more comfortable in his “home away from home.”

 We know that you and your furry friend will both love the pet friendly camping ground and we can’t wait to have both of you attend.
 To book your spot now contact us or for more information please visit our F.A.Q page to see if you have any questions we can answer for you.